johnnynunez/gstaichi/docs/source/user_guide/faqs/faq.md

 ```

 Besides, you can also pass numpy arrays or torch tensors into a Taichi kernel as arguments.
 See [Interacting with external arrays](../basic/external.md) for more details.

-### Can I integrate Taichi and Houdini?

-The answer is an unequivocal Yes!
-Our contributors managed to embed [taichi_elements](https://github.com/taichi-dev/taichi_elements), a multi-material continuum physics engine, into Houdini as an extension, combining Houdini's flexibility in preprocessing with Taichi's strength in high-performance computation.

-You can follow the instructions provided [here](https://github.com/taichi-dev/taichi_houdini).

 ## Precision related